Construction Executive Institute

 Work Begins Before Attending

-There are two prerequisites you need to complete prior to attending.
-They are the ProScan® Assessment and a 360-Degree Feedback report (Vision View).
-You will receive two separate emails with links for the two surveys/assessments.
+There is one prerequisite you need to complete prior to attending – the ProScan® Assessment.
+You will receive a separate email with link for the assessments.

 The ProScan® Assessment is administered over the internet.
-Your logon ID and Password will be provided to you via email.
+Your ID and password will be provided to you via email.
 The assessment should take about 10 minutes to complete.

 ProScan® reports measure: